-Although it may be overkill for this easy crossing, we practise standard river crossing protocol.
+Although it may be overkill for this easy crossing, standard river crossing protocol will be employed.
 Packs are shoulder hung with hip and sternum straps undone.
-In the event we fall, or are knocked down by the force of the water, we can quickly extricate the heavy pack to aid recovery and potentially survival.
+In the unlikely event we fall, or are knocked down by the force of the water, we can quickly extricate the heavy pack to aid recovery and potential for survival.
 Hiking boots are hanging around our necks on laces.
 Electronics and cameras are secure in Ziploc bags within zippered pockets.

 There are two prominent valleys towards the west and south.
-We will hike towards the valley on the left, between groups of ceremonial banners onto clear trail which will alternate between sections of dense forest, containing the occasional stream crossing requiring a bit of rock hopping or offtrail routing around mud, and open grassy fields.
+We will hike towards the valley on the left, between groups of ceremonial banners onto clear trail which will alternate between sections of dense forest, containing the occasional stream crossing requiring a bit of rock hopping or off-trail routing around mud, and open grassy fields.